Hodge-Tate decomposition for non-smooth spaces: (Pro- etale)- eh de Rham comparison

-\end{proposition} \begin{proof} By the Fact \ref{et dR-proet} and the definition of the filtrations, to prove the map is a filtered quasi-isomorphism, it suffices to prove the filtered quasi-isomorphism for the following map on the small \'etale site $X_\et$:
+By the Theorem \ref{et dR-proet} and the definition of the filtrations, to prove the map is a filtered quasi-isomorphism, it suffices to prove the filtered quasi-isomorphism for the following map on the simplicial \'etale site $X_{\bullet\et}$: